-But can I switch personal injury lawyers?
+But can I fire my personal injury lawyer and switch attorneys?

 Attorneys take personal injury cases on a contingency fee basis, meaning they are not paid for their time until the case ends.